 24. How’s the internet in Guatemala?

 I work online teaching and blogging, so the internet was one of my biggest worries about Guatemala.
 It turned out that the situation was better than I expected.
-For tourism, the internet works well enough.
+For tourism like booking hotels or checking your bank, the internet works well enough.
 If you’re working online, the internet is not great, but it’s doable.

 Here are the facts about the internet in Guatemala:

-According to the website Central America, Guatemala has the worst internet service in Central America.
+According to this article on internet speeds in Central America, Guatemala has the second worst internet service in Central America.
+BUT it is better than it was when I first visited in 2021.

 However, here’s my experience working online in Guatemala: